Top Gummy Supplement Flavors: A Manufacturing Perspective

 A practical “top flavors” shortlist (manufacturing-first)

-If your goal is a flavor that usually scales well and stays consistent, these are frequent winners in the gummy category:
+If you need a flavor that scales and stays consistent, these are frequent winners:

 1. Orange / Citrus Punch (versatile, strong masking, broad appeal)

-2. Mixed Berry (robust profile, forgiving to minor variation)
+2. Mixed Berry (solid profile, forgiving to minor variation)

 3. Sour Apple / Sour Cherry (high impact, great masking; needs moisture control)